 Chances are that working for an agency will require you to be HHA certified.
 This is because the federal government requires agencies having Medicaid and Medicare clients that all staff is certified.

-HHA certification may also be available as a benefit at the agency you work for.
-A combination of classroom hours and clinical hours following by passing an exam will provide you with the certification required.
+Help with getting your HHA certification may also be available as a benefit at the agency you work for.
+The agency will most likely assist you with successfully completing the combination of classroom hours and clinical hours, along with passing an exam to get your coveted certification.

-Understand that many times after getting training and certification provided by the agency, they may require an agreement from you to work for them for a specified time period, typically for one year.
+Understand that many times after getting training and certification provided by the agency, they may require an agreement from you to work for the agency for a specified time period, typically for one year.

-If you get a job with an agency, you will be assigned to clients that the agency has located for care.
+If you get a home health aide job with an agency, you will be assigned to clients that the agency has located for care.
 Therefore you will not have to find your own clients.

 Employment at an agency can also provide you with flexibility for your working hours – both full and part time.
-If you can make yourself available, you can work at any time in during day.
+If you can make yourself available, you can work at any time during the day or evening.

 Working for blocks of hours in the morning, afternoon or evening are all options.
 You may work routinely with one customer every day, or just several days a week.
-Or perhaps you’ll have multiple clients throughout the day that you work with.
+Or perhaps you’ll have multiple clients throughout the day that you work with in separate residences.

 A downside to working at an agency regards the rules that may be enforced when working with your clients.
 If you are preparing food for your clients, agency rules may prohibit you from sharing food with them and you may be required to pack and bring your own separate meals.

-Another issue may be that you are not always assigned to the same clients on a routine basis.
+Another concern may be that you are not always assigned to the same clients on a routine basis.

 To be self-employed, otherwise known as an independent contractor, as an HHA means that you are not associated with an agency or supervised by a medical professional.

-You are solely in charge of finding and accepting your own clients, setting hourly fees and work schedules, making job agreements, and paying self-employment taxes.
+You are solely in charge of finding and accepting your own clients, setting hourly fees and work schedules, making job agreements, and paying annual W-2 form.

 You will be your own boss, operating as your own business.
 Thus, you will need to be very organized and proactive to be successful.

 A main added responsibility is actually finding clients who you will work for and scheduling the days and time you will work.
-You will find that your potential clients each have varying needs and requirements of you to fulfill the job successfully.
+You will find that each of your potential clients have varying needs and requirements of you to fulfill the job as they require.

-A home health aide job working either for yourself or an agency has both upsides and downsides – it all depends on what you prefer!
+With home health aide jobs working either for yourself or an agency has both upsides and downsides – it all depends on what you prefer!